Availability: Series vs Parallel components

-Using parallel components can exponentially increase the availability of overall system.
-For example if each of your hosts has only 50% availability, by using 10 of hosts in parallel, you can achieve 99.9023% availability.
+Using parallel components can exponentially increase the availability of the overall system.
+For example, if each of your hosts has only 50% availability, by using 10 of hosts in parallel, you can achieve 99.9023% availability.

 Note that redundancy doesn’t always lead to higher availability.
-In fact, redundancy increases complexity which in turn reduces availability.
+In fact, redundancy increases complexity, which in turn reduces availability.
 According to Marc Brooker, to take advantage of redundancy, ensure that: